De-Biased Machine Learning of Global and Local Parameters Using Regularized Riesz Representers: Abstract

 \section{Abstract}

-We provide adaptive inference methods for linear functionals of $\ell_1$-regularized linear approximations to the conditional expectation function.
-Examples of such functionals include average derivatives, policy effects, average treatment effects, and many others.
-The construction relies on building Neyman-orthogonal equations that are approximately invariant to perturbations of the nuisance parameters, including the Riesz representer for the linear functionals.
-We use $\ell_1$-regularized methods to learn the approximations to the regression function and the Riesz representer, and construct the estimator for the linear functionals as the solution to the orthogonal estimating equations.
-We establish that under weak assumptions the estimator concentrates in a $1/\sqrt{n}$ neighborhood of the target with deviations controlled by the normal laws, and the estimator attains the semi-parametric efficiency bound in many cases.
-In particular, either the approximation to the regression function or the approximation to the Riesz representer can be ``dense" as long as one of them is sufficiently ``sparse".
-Our main results are non-asymptotic and imply asymptotic uniform validity over large classes of models.
+We provide adaptive inference methods, based on $\ell_1$ regularization, for regular (semi-parametric) and non-regular (nonparametric) linear functionals of the conditional expectation function.
+Examples of regular functionals include average treatment effects, policy effects, and derivatives.
+Examples of non-regular functionals include average treatment effects, policy effects, and derivatives conditional on a covariate subvector fixed at a point.
+We construct a Neyman orthogonal equation for the target parameter that is approximately invariant to small perturbations of the nuisance parameters.
+To achieve this property, we include the Riesz representer for the functional as an additional nuisance parameter.
+Our analysis yields weak ``double sparsity robustness'': either the approximation to the regression or the approximation to the representer can be ``completely dense'' as long as the other is sufficiently ``sparse''.
+Our main results are non-asymptotic and imply asymptotic uniform validity over large classes of models, translating into honest confidence bands for both global and local parameters. \keywords{Neyman orthogonality, Gaussian approximation, sparsity}